Centauri-OS/Andromeda/README.md

 ```
 make install
 ```
-**Note that at the end of this process, your /boot folder will be updated with the andromeda kernel**
+**Note that at the end of this process, your /boot folder will be updated with the andromeda kernel.**